aqwert/riverpod_crud/README.md

 This project does not (and will not) include the following.
 * Advanced navigation or using Flutter 2 navigation system.
 There are so many ways to implement navigation it is easy to change that as you see fit.
 * Login or authentication.
 This is a CRUD centric project.
 You can follow the patterns included in the project to add auth screens.
 * Fancy UI screens and animation.
 I deliberately chose not to put too much work into the styling as the focus was on how to implement the CRUD architecture.
-There are many ways to present data and to provide a rich user experience that forcing too much into this area might make it harder to do it your way
+There are many ways to present data and to provide a rich user experience that forcing too much into this area might make it harder to do it your way.
 * Any API or http calls.
 There are dummy implemented commands that you can reimplement to either call a backend server (over http or firebase etc) or a local database like sqflite.

 ## What can you do with it